nloewy/cellsociety_team08/README.md

  * Key/Mouse inputs:
    * Mouse click - interact with the GUI to generate and visualize simulations

 ### Notes/Assumptions

  * Assumptions or Simplifications:
+   * Simplification
      * To run multiple simulations at the same time, we approached this feature by simply displaying multiple windows, each running a different simulation, rather than keeping one window that is running multiple simulations simultaneously.
+   * Assumptions
+     * Grid will always be a lattice grid of polygon-shaped cells.
+This is a tradeoff we deemed necessary, however, as doing this allowed us to use the Vertices to represent the location of Cells, and not have the `getNeighbors` method be dependent on the shape of the cell.
+     * Transition functions for Wator Cells: We assume that if a shark is next to a fish, he will always eat the fish.
+In a sense, although everything occurs at the same time, the movement of shark's is prioritized first.
+     * Transition functions for FallingSand Cells: We assume that sand movement is prioritized first.
+     Furthermore, if two blocks of sand is falling on top of each other into water, the water will " make a wave" and separate the sand.

  * Known Bugs:
    * None